You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 - epilepsy requiring continuous anticonvulsive therapy

-- a continuing physical disability that means the person cannot go out without the help of another person (temporary disabilities do not count, even if they last for several months)
+- a continuing physical disability that means you cannot go out without the help of another person (temporary disabilities do not count, even if they last for several months)

 How to apply for a medical exemption certificate